davidleger95/davejs/content/blog/the-literary-medium-of-source-code.md

 Hirsch proposed the interesting notion of “literature by association.”
 If an author is a prominent literary figure in a society, then their entire body of work including anything from a novel to a grocery list is by definition a work of literature.
 One of the examples used by Hirsch is William Wordsworth, stating that Wordsworth’s body of work is canonical in literature, which includes non-literary works by Wordsworth such as his travel book on the Lake Country.
 (Hirsch, 1978)

-So by that measure, if for example a poet like Wordsworth had written a computer program, it would by definition be a literary work as well.
+So by that measure, if for example, a poet like Wordsworth had written a computer program, it would by definition be a literary work as well.
 This hypothetical has yet to be proven since, to our knowledge, no prominent literary figure has written a computer program, but what can be concluded is that there is a growing possibility for this to happen as programming grows in popularity and the need to represent programming as part of culture will eventually demand experimentation with the medium of source code in the artistic community.

 As for existing works in the medium intended as literature, such as “Black Perl”: it will likely never reach the status of literature due to the declining popularity of Perl as a programming language (Krill, 2014).
 Similar to works written in other dead languages works written in Perl will struggle to stay relevant as its readership diminishes.
 Readers must be able to understand the language of a work in order for it to have literary merit in a society (McFadden, 1978, p.
 56).
 Furthermore, Hirsch (1978) argues that a language with an insignificant readership cannot produce works that have literary qualities.